 - Drivers with accident forgiveness will not see their rates go up after their first accident, though the specific details vary between insurers.

-- You can get cheap car insurance after an accident by shopping for quotes, altering your existing policy, attending traffic school, and practicing good habits on the road.
+- You can keep your car insurance rates from rising a lot after an accident by shopping for quotes, altering your existing policy, attending traffic school, and practicing good habits on the road.

 Average Car Insurance Rate Increase After an Accident